pepa65/misc/README.md

  or: `merge2ass [-h | --help]`

 ## pair.c
-**Utility to pair Logitech unify or nano receivers with remote devices**
+**Utility to pair Logitech USB unifying or nano receivers with wireless input devices**

 See the file for instructions to compile and use.